 If you are interested in becoming a club promoter or party promoter, then let me be the first to welcome you with open arms.
 But, let me also be the first to be brutally honest with you and tell you that it is much harder than it looks.

-On the otherhand, if you are trying to find a great promoter, then this article will outline some key behaviors that you should look for.
+On the otherhand, if you are trying to find a great promoter, then you are in the right place to learn what you should expect from a professional promoter.
 After all, club promoters are a dime a dozen, and, frankly, many aren’t very good at it.

-There are a ton of “douchebag promoters” that overpromise and under-deliver, or promote just to pick up girls.
+The truth of the matter is, there are a ton of “douchebag promoters” that overpromise and under-deliver, or promote just to pick up girls.
 Being a club promoter isn’t all fun, bottle popping, and girls girls girls.
-And people thinking like that is a big reason why it is hard to find a great promoter.
+That thinking is a big reason why it is hard to find a great promoter.

-While promoting can be fun, it requires a lot of patience, perseverance, charisma, business savviness, and customer service to be great at it.
+Although promoting can be fun, the job requires a lot of patience, perseverance, charisma, business savviness, and customer service.

 Be Available, Visible, and Reliable

-Never think that you can just wait until the night of a party to start promoting.
-You have to be working towards the next party almost every day.
-Unless of course you are a street promoter who stands on a corner and haggles every passerby to enter the nightclub.
+Don’t think that you can just wait until the night of a party to start promoting – it is not that easy.
+You must work towards the next party almost every day.
+That is unless you are a street promoter who stands on a corner and haggles every passerby to enter the nightclub.

-The promoters who make the big bucks are the ones who get advance RSVPS, get bottle clients, host guests inside the club, or even organize their own parties.
+The promoters who make the big bucks get advance RSVPs, hosts bottle clients, or organize parties.
 These promoters are more vested in the success of each party and therefore make more money.
 They also tend to focus on what I call, “The Big 3” – Being available, visible, and reliable.

 Life as a club promoter means that you have to be available around the clock.
 You can almost never turn your phone off because you might miss a text from a bottle client or a call from someone who has a big group and wants to party tonight!